 What brought her to WW

-She’s passionate about making the world a better place and sees behavioral science as her tool for doing so.
+She’s passionate about making the world a better place and sees behavioural science as her tool for doing so.
 What better place to do that than WW?
-Aside from the incredible opportunity to apply behavioral science to meaningful and impactful product experiences, Julie was also excited to join a diverse company that’s led by a strong female CEO.
+Aside from the incredible opportunity to apply behavioural science to meaningful and impactful product experiences, Julie was also excited to join a diverse company that’s led by a strong female CEO.
 She loves how open-minded and collaborative the culture is, and appreciates that everyone is focused on making a positive impact for members and the world.